GHop95/CS361-software1-project-winter-2025/microservice_a/v1/README.md

 Users/Profiles Login Microservice Version 1.0

-This is a microservice that uses a txt as a pipe between the client program and the microservice program.
-It is designed to access and create user logins for your application.
-The microservice itself is contained in the file profiles.py.
-Upon start-up, the microservice will populate an array of users containing Usernames and Passwords using data from "users_saved.txt".
+This program is a mircoservice used for validating login information for Created users in your program.
+By sending commands to the microservice from your main program, you can enter Username and Password information for existing users in your program, or create new users for your program.
+You can then use the logged in user to retrieve their corresponding data from your database into your program.
+Upon start-up, the microservice will populate an array of existing users containing Usernames and Passwords using data from "users_saved.txt".
 When the program is terminated, it write/save the arrays contents to the same file.
+This microservice uses a .txt file as a communication pipeline between your client program and the microservice itself.
+The file python program profiles.py is the main microservice program used to manage commands sent to it through the text file pipe.
+It will read commands from the text file "pipe_profiles.txt"

 If your main program is running using Python, the file test_profiles.py contains several functions that you can use to directly interact with the microservice without any extra coding.
 Calling login_ask() will prompt the user for what they want to do (login to existing user, or create new user), and once the necessary Username and Password values are entered, login_ask() will return a string containing the username that is logged it, for you to use to load the correct data into your program.

-If you are using this program with another language, this will explain how you can interact with the microservice file profiles.py.
+If you are using this program with another language, below will explain how you can interact with the microservice file profiles.py.

-0. Begin the program using what ever system you have to run Python.
+0. Begin the microservice program using what ever system you have to run Python.
 The program will populate its array of users, and then read from the pipe textfile "pipe_profiles.txt" until it is told which mode to enter.
-1. To enter "Login existing User Mode",
+1. TO ENTER "Login existing user mode",
 - Write "--1--" to the pipe textfile "pipe_profiles.txt"
 - profiles.py will then write "--enter_username--" to the pipe, signifing it is ready to receive a username.
 - Write the desired Username to the pipe, and profiles.py will then read it.